 Seongha Rhee is Global Talent Initiative Professor at Faculty of Liberal Arts, Mahidol University, Thailand and Professor Emeritus of Hankuk University of Foreign Studies, Korea.
 He received his Ph.D. in linguistics from the University of Texas, Austin.
 The area of his primary research interest is grammaticalization from crosslinguistic, typological perspectives.

-Kultida Khammee earned her MA in English from Chiang Rai Rajabhat University and recently completed the Ph.D. program in applied linguistics at Mahidol University.
-She has been teaching at the University of Phayao, Thailand since 2012.
-Her primary research interests include developing teaching methodology, research methods, cultural studies, cognitive linguistics, and grammaticalization.
+Kultida Khammee is a faculty member of School of Liberal Arts, University of Phayao, Thailand.
+She received her Ph.D. in applied linguistics from Mahidol University, Thailand.
+Her primary research interests include developing teaching methodology, research methods, cultural studies, semantics, pragmatics, cognitive linguistics, and grammaticalization.